PeterBengtson/control-tower-log-aggregator/README.md

 ```
 This will guide you interactively through setting the parameter overrides and then deploy the log aggregation application.

-Next time you need to deploy or update, simply do a:
+Next time you need to deploy or update the application, simply do a:
 ```
 sam build && sam deploy
 ```
 If you need to change the parameter overrides, you can do so by running `sam deploy --guided` again, or you can simply change the overrides in `samconfig.toml` and just build and deploy using the shorter form given above.

 ## architecture